Skip to main content

 Non-compliance with the accessibility regulations

-• The zoom controls provided on the maps do not provide a label that is descriptive enough to inform a user of their function (WCAG 2.4.6 Headings and labels - Level AA).
+• navigation landmarks do not provide a label that is descriptive enough to inform a user of their function, which does not meet the requirement for WCAG 2.4.6 Headings and labels

-We are looking to fix these issues in the following ways:
+We will to fix these issues in the following ways:

 Content that's not within the scope of the accessibility regulations